Genbox/VirusTotalNet/README.markdown

 Scan finished, scan information embedded in this object
 ```

-For more examples, take a look at the VirusTotal.NET Client included in the proejct.
+For more examples, take a look at the VirusTotal.NET Client included in the project.